Kixunil/configure_me/configure_me/README.md

 This crate is unfinished and there are features I definitelly want:

-* Support for documenting your configuration very well
+* Support for documenting your configuration very well - done
-* Support environment variables
+* Support environment variables - done
 * Generate bash completion
 * Some advanced features